-After becoming obsessed with Instagram stories and dedicating 20 minutes of every day to perve on all the mundane (but so exciting) details of the lives of strangers, I started wondering if we’ve all turned into a bunch of self indulgent narcissists?
+After becoming obsessed with Instagram stories and dedicating 20 minutes of every day to perve on all the mundane (but so exciting) details of the lives of strangers, I started wondering if we’ve evolved into a bunch of self indulgent narcissists?
 Really, why would anyone care about my morning coffee consumption, shopping habits or bedtime routine?
 Are we living in the Age of Narcissism?
 Given the vanity is rife and voyeurism is a socially acceptable sport are we all suffering from borderline narcissism disorder?

-Here’s some clues to spot the everyday narcissist:
+Here’s how to spot the everyday narcissist:

 - Extroverts are often mis-defined as narcissists because they’re loud, and therefore difficult to ignore.
 However, being loud does not a narcissist make.
 Extroverts feel best when they are around people and love to be socially active, which isn’t a defining trait for narcissists.